-You can also pack a heavy duty plastic box full of the local specialities, boxes full of sweets and other souvenirs.
+You can also pack a heavy-duty plastic box full of the local specialties, boxes full of sweets, and other souvenirs.

-Also, when they return to their country, be in touch with them and build a good work relationship that fulfils the purpose.
+Also, when they return to their country, be in touch with them and build a good work relationship that fulfills the purpose.